 - Serif– This type of font has embellished lines and hooks at the ends of each letter.

-- Sans Serif- The words sans means “without”; thus, Sans Serif fonts do not have lines and hooks.
+- Sans Serif- The word sans means “without”; thus, Sans Serif fonts do not have lines and hooks.

 Font Case